 </html>

-, add a route to handle form submissions and generate a short URL.
+In app.py, add a route to handle form submissions and generate a short URL.

 @app.route('/', methods=['POST'])